noahari/VascalCompiler/README.md

 RHS table may fix this.
 Causes an array out of bounds exception at start of execution*

 ## Changelog:

+### Version 0.6
+>Implemented Quadruple & Quadruples data structures to hold generated TVI stub code

+>Implemented functionality to generate TVI stub code corresponding to parsed Vascal Code

+>Added a constant symbol table and a global store to track allocs

+>Implemented Table Lookup, Backpatching, and Type Checking

+>Implemented Semantic Actions 31, 31, 40, 41, 42, 43, 44, 45, 46, 48, 55 and 56.

+>Past Bug Fixes:
+* >Action 9 now generates stub code

+>Possible Issues:
+* >On testfile 2-6_ns, it produces the same code as listed in the 2-6_ns.tvi file but that is different from the stub code provided in the .vas file.
+* >Current error catching for SemanticActionError and SymbolTableError is a little terse and not always as helpful as it should be.

 ### Version 0.3
 >Implemented Symbol Table and Semantic Action frameworks with error catching for both.